IBM/forbiditerative/README.md

 # Dependencies
-For diverse planners, the dependencies are as follows:
+For some of the diverse planners, the dependencies are as follows:
 1. A Fast Downward (recent version) based planner for computing a single plan should be installed and a path to that planner should be specified in an environment variable **DIVERSE_FAST_DOWNWARD_PLANNER_PATH**.
-We suggest using the [*Cerberus* planner, post-IPC2018 version](https://bitbucket.org/ctpelok/fd-red-black-postipc2018)
+We suggest using the [*Cerberus* planner, post-IPC2018 version](https://github.com/ctpelok77/fd-red-black-postipc2018)
 2. Computation of a subset of plans is performed in a post-processing, path to the code should be specified in an environment variable **DIVERSE_SCORE_COMPUTATION_PATH**.
+The code can be found [here](https://github.com/IBM/diversescore).
 3. Note that for the diversity-bounded diverse planning the computation in a post-processing requires enabling CPLEX support in Fast Downward (see http://www.fast-downward.org/) and building the post-processing code with LP support.

 ## Licensing